Skip to main content

 3. Click the Edit Config button and open the configuration file with a text editor.

 4. Add your server configuration based on your use case.
-Choose the correct JSON structure from the following options:
+Choose the correct JSON structure from the following options and paste the dbt entry under mcpServers in this file:

 Configuration for users who want seamless OAuth authentication with the dbt platform